-Long eyelashes are a classic feminine trait and many women have gone to great lengths (pun intended) for longer eyelashes.
+Big eyes and long eyelashes are a classic feminine trait and many women have gone to great lengths (pun intended) for them.
+I even made my own natural eye shadow recipe to accentuate mine.
 Unfortunately, many treatments like eyelash extensions and growth serums can cause allergic reactions, infection, or other problems.

-There does seem to be a connection between nutrition and hair health, so if a person isn’t getting enough fat soluble vitamins, b-vitamins, vitamin C, and collagen, eyelashes (and hair) can suffer.
+There does seem to be a connection between nutrition and hair health, so if a person isn’t getting enough fat-soluble vitamins, b-vitamins, vitamin C, and collagen.

 Natural Eyelash Extensions?